 What does this all mean?
 If you care for someone with a severe allergy and are concerned about trace – as we feel you should be – steer clear of any product that provides a voluntary warning regardless of how it is worded.
 If the product does not bear a warning, your job isn’t done… call the manufacturer to confirm whether and how the allergen is processed in the facility where the product is manufactured.

 SnackSafely.com can help you in two ways.
-If you are concerned about peanuts, tree nuts and/or eggs, you can consult the Safe Snack Guide – our continuously updated guide to foods (not just snacks) – and stick to the items with green symbols.
-These items are from manufacturers that specifically market their products as free of peanuts, tree nuts, and (in the case of the green checkmark) eggs.
+If you are concerned about peanuts, tree nuts and/or the Top 8 allergens, you can consult the Safe Snack Guide – our continuously updated guide to foods (not just snacks) – and stick to the items with green symbols.
+These items are from manufacturers that specifically market their products as free of peanuts and tree nuts (in the case of the green checkmark) or the Top 8 allergens (denoted by a green 8 symbol.)

 If you are concerned with a broader array of allergens or would like a deeper understanding of how each product is manufactured, sign up for Allergence.
 Allergence is a free service that provides detailed processing information regarding 11 allergens (sesame, gluten, mustard and the Top 8) of products from over 45 manufacturers that have joined our Manufacturer Partnership.
 These firms agree to use our platform to disclose how each allergen is processed during the manufacture of each product.
 You can also see whether each product bears industry recognized certifications such as kosher, organic, non-GMO and gluten-free.